SharePoint/sp-dev-docs/docs/spfx/roadmap.md

 ## JavaScript embedding support (JSLink, User Custom Actions)

-- The same tool chain and deployment model as client side web parts.
+- The same tool chain and deployment model as client-side web parts
 - Derive from a strongly typed base class wherever possible rather than manipulating the page DOM directly.
-- Replacing custom actions and JSLinks with SharePoint Framework-based extensions
+- Enable modern extension usage with modern experiences similar as Custom Actions and JS Link in classic experience
 - Work with NoScript via tenant app catalog

-- Work in site collection app catalog
-- PnP community driven migration best practices and tools
+> This is now available in [developer preview](https://dev.office.com/blogs/announcing-availability-of-sharepoint-framework-extensions-developer-preview).

-## Application Lifecyle Management
+## Application Lifecycle Management

 - Streamlined approval experience: no need to know who your tenant admin is anymore
     - Owner initiate the approval process